Plannings

 Framework Planning

-On July 16, 2024, the Assembly of the Special-Purpose District resolved to select the urban development draft by Bonn agency ulrich hartung as a framework plan for all further urban development actions on the Special-Purpose District’s territory.
-This resolution concludes the cooperative planning process initiated by the Special-Purpose District’s Assembly in July 2022.
+On July 16, 2024, the Assembly of the Special-Purpose District resolved to select the urban development draft by Bonn agency ulrich hartung as a framework plan for the special-purpose district’s territory.
+This resolution successfully concluded the cooperative planning process initiated in 2022, which was focused on cooperation and dialog since its inception.

 Redevelopment Planning